eclipse-edc/docs/developer/handbook.md

 ### Events and callbacks

---> shows how to hook into
+--> shows how to hook into the event observers, and how to use http callbacks

 ### The EDC JUnit framework